codecentric/web-clip/Readme.md

 A Chrome extension to extract structured data from any web page and store it to a Solid Pod.

+## Install

+You can install the extension easily [via the Chrome Web Store](https://chrome.google.com/webstore/detail/webclip-clip-all-the-thin/mfgjcggbpdkbnnpgllaicoeplfgkfnkj).

 ## Start locally

 First install all dependencies by running